hansenrhan/crypto_backtesting/README.md

 ![plot](/images/comparison_plot_2014_2023.png)

 ## Limitations
-It is important to note that there are gaps in the price data and that the code does not factor in exchange fees.
+It is important to note that there are gaps in the price data.
 Additionally, there may be overfitting when searching for the best parameters.

 Even though I had data from 2013, I ended up removing the data since there was a flash crash incident that was heavily skewing the mean reversion strategies to buy the crash and hold for the remaining 6 years (see images/comparison_log_plot.png)